keosariel/keosariel.github.io/_posts/2021-08-06-api-login-manager.md

 ---
-published: false
+published: true
-title: A simple login manager for your api
+title: A simple login manager for your API
+layout: post
 ---
 Here's a simple implementation of the `login_required` function for your flask api.